 Treating Achilles tendonitis in 5 steps

-Achilles tendonitis, a common injury among athletes, is an inflammation of the tendon connecting the calf muscle to the heel.
-This painful tendinopathy can severely limit mobility and may even lead to a complete tendon rupture requiring surgery.
-Prevention is key, but when inflammation begins, targeted treatment is essential.
+Achilles tendonitis is a common injury among athletes characterized by inflammation of the tendon connecting the calf muscle to the heel.
+It is both painful and limiting and can sometimes lead to a complete tendon rupture requiring surgery.
+Prevention is crucial, but when inflammation occurs, here are five therapeutic steps to consider for moderate tendonitis.

 1. Identify the tendonitis